daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ### Stateful packet filtering

 Security Groups perform **stateful** packet filtering.
 They remember previous decisions made for incoming packets.
-As it is stateful, **only the direction of the request needs to be permitted**.
+As it is stateful, **only the direction of the request needs to be permitted (INBOUND)**.

 ## Internet Gateway (IGW)